 Significance and implementation of the Report

 All recommendations of the Committee were accepted by the Australian government, except that of phasing out aid to the wealthiest schools over a two year period.
+This was the price paid by the government if the Senate was to accept the bills to establish the Schools Commission.
 The government decided to cease recurrent grants to these schools immediately.
 The Committee subsequently prepared a list of all schools outside the government and Catholic systems.
 These schools were divided into eight categories of need according to the resources they used per student.
-State aid to schools in Category A ceased at the end of 1973, schools in the next categories received lower grants, and schools in the lowest categories received increased grants.
+State aid to schools in Category A were to have ceased at the end of 1973, schools in the next categories were to receive lower grants, and schools in the lowest categories, increased grants.